solarless/exploring-elves/readme.md

 relocatable.
 To build relocatable objects at once you can use `build-rel.sh` script.

-It was not intended to be well-written x86 assembly programs.
+It was not intended to be well-written x86 assembly programs, consider it as necessary payload so we can see the result, besides looking at `readelf` and `objdump` outputs.

 ## Files